-Click Here To Check Out Our Upcoming Events
+Click Here To Check Out Our

 The New Haven ACS Local Section is proud to host its renowned Speaker Series, featuring distinguished scientists in the field of chemistry.
 Over the years, we have welcomed many leading experts to share their insights, discoveries, and groundbreaking research with our community.